bensonchoyintuitas/ambo_sim/ods/README.md

 This is as a stub to rapidly test ods concepts, and should shift to a separate repo This directory contains patient data in various formats and the tools to process them.

+## To improve
+- Make a persistent output file (parquet) with schema evolution
+- Make a persistent loading mechanism to load the json straight into the persistent store

 ## Schema Documentation

 For detailed information about the patient data schemas used in this system, see [SCHEMA.md](SCHEMA.md).